-There are several joints at the pelvis.
-These joints function to connect the two halves together and also to connect the pelvis to the rest of the body.
+There are several important joints at the pelvis.
+They function to connect the two halves together and also to connect it to the rest of the body.

 Sacroiliac joints (SI joints) —— This is where the sacrum articulates with the ilium bone on each side of the pelvis.
 The SI joints connect the two halves on the posterior side of the body.
 The SI joints are also the points where the pelvis technically connects to the upper body because the sacrum is connected to the spine on its superior end.

 Pubic symphysis —— This is where the two halves articulate with one another on the anterior side of the body.

 Acetabulofemoral joints —— These two joints are better known as the hip joints.
 This is technically where the pelvis connects to the lower body.

 Muscles and ligaments

-Strong ligaments are an important part of what connects the two halves of the pelvis.
+Strong ligaments are an important part of what connects the two halves of the pelvic structure.
 They include: